 4. Dead Bug

-The dead bug exercise is an effective way to strengthen your core, spine, and back muscles.
+The dead bug exercise is a great way to strengthen your core, spine, and back muscles.
 It also improves your posture and helps prevent or relieve back pains.
 To perform the dead bug exercise:

 - Lie on the floor with your knees bent.